vincentchoqueuse/personal_website/_sources/tutorials/c_numpy.rst.txt

 This tutorial shows how to create a C function and call it from Python.
-This case arises when we want to analyse the output of a C function using python modules such as Numpy or Matplotlib.
-For example, this approach can help you to debug low-level signal processing algorithms.
+This case arises when we want to analyse the output of a C function using python modules such as Numpy or Matplotlib for rapid prototyping.
+For example, this approach can help you to debug low-level signal processing algorithms implemented in C.

 In this tutorial, I consider a simple case where we want to compute the cosine value for each element of a :code:`Numpy` array.
 Note that this computation can be performed using the Numpy function :code:`cos` directly, but for the sake of illustration, we will implement